-We started with the most basic of all waltz dance steps: the Viennese Waltz carré or square.
+We started with the most basic of all Viennese waltz dance steps: the Viennese Waltz carré or square.
 Left foot back, step to the right, right step forward.
-That wasn’t too hard!
+That wasn't too hard!

 Next, I needed to do it with him.
 Dance the carré, I mean.
 Right arm up, hand loosely in his, elbow pointing down and a little outward but never going further than the back.
 Right arm resting on his, right hand holding on to his arm.
-And of we were.
+And off we were.

-After the carré came two other basic waltz steps.
+After the carré came two other basic Wiener waltz steps.
 A carré with a quarter turn to the right incorporated and then a carré with half a turn to the right incorporated.
 We practiced each of these combinations first solo, then dancing together, then to the music.